ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 **Probability of Income Gains:**
 •	Current Outlook (2024): Confidence in income gains over the next 5 years is just 9, lower than during the 2020 pandemic recession, reflecting pessimism about wage growth and economic mobility.

-•	Historical Comparison: This score is far below the 56 seen during the 1990s boom and closer to the lows of -23 in 2009.
+•	Historical Comparison: This score is far below the 56 seen during the 1990s boom and closer to the low of -23 in 2009.

 **Probability of Job Loss:**
 •	The current outlook as of 2024 Q4, the perception of the probability of Job Loss is at 27, and it has remained elevated, similar to pandemic levels, reflecting continued instability in the labor market.